FrancoisCarouge/Kalman/README.md

 Design, development, and testing uncovered unexpected facets of the projects:

-- The filter's state, output, and input column vectors should be type template parameters to allow the filter to participate in full compile-time verification of unit- and index-type safeties for input parameters and characteristics.
+- The filter's state, output, and input column vectors should be strongly typed parameters to allow the filter to participate in full compile-time safeties verification.
 - There exist Kalman filters with hundreds of state variables.
 - The `float` data type has about seven significant digits.
 Floating point error is a loss of information to account for in design.
+- The units of useful matrices are factorizable, i.e. the unit of an element is expressed as the product of the row and column indexed units.
+The deduced units result type of a matrix product collapses and folds the inner indexed units merely returning the outer units.
+- Safe physical linear algebra not only includes types and units safety, but also coordinate axes and frames reference.

 ## Performance